-Gretton School is owned and operated by Newcome Education, a subsidiary group of Cavendish Education.
+Gretton School is owned and operated by Cavendish Education.

-This policy is one of a series of school policies that, taken together, are designed to form a comprehensive statement of the school's aspiration to provide an outstanding education for each and every one of its learners and of the mechanisms and procedures in place to achieve this.
-Accordingly, this policy should be read alongside all of these policies in order to ensure an awareness of the bigger picture.
-In particular it should be read in conjunction with the Equality Policy, the Health and Safety Policy and the Safeguarding Children and Child Protection Policy.
+This policy is one of a series of school policies that, taken together, are designed to form a comprehensive statement of the school's aspiration to provide an outstanding education for each of its students and of the mechanisms and procedures in place to achieve this.
+Accordingly, this policy should be read alongside these policies.
+In particular, it should be read in conjunction with the policies covering equality and diversity, Health and Safety, safeguarding and child protection.

-All of these policies have been written, not simply to meet statutory and other requirements, but to evidence the work that the whole school is undertaking to ensure the implementation of its core values.
+All of these policies have been written, not simply to meet statutory and other requirements, but to enable and evidence the work that the whole school is undertaking to ensure the implementation of its core values.